Art Barr: Pacific Northwest Wrestling (1987–1990)

-World Championship Wrestling (1990–1991)
+World Championship Wrestling (1990)

-After the trial, Barr's license to wrestle in Oregon was not renewed, stemming from a previous conviction for possession of cocaine that he did not disclose on his license application.
+On July 16, 1989, Barr pled guilty to the rape of a 19-year-old woman after a PNW card in Pendleton, Oregon.
+After the plea, Barr's license to wrestle in Oregon was not renewed, due to a previous conviction for possession of cocaine that he did not disclose on his license application.
 About this time, a tape of Barr as Beetlejuice was sent to the offices of WCW president Jim Herd.
 WCW was even with WWF in adult demographics, but was losing badly among the child demographics.
 Herd decided to hire Barr, even though booker Ole Anderson thought Barr was too small to work in the company.
 Barr joined World Championship Wrestling in 1990 and was renamed "The Juicer" in order to avoid copyright conflicts, but he retained his character.
 Due to a faxing campaign, his sexual assault conviction followed him, which along with his small stature in a wrestling world then dominated by large wrestlers, he lost support and was soon released.

 After his release, Barr worked a few spot shows for the Pacific Northwest Wrestling promotion in Washington state, as he was banned from working Oregon by the state's commission.